Aegiq/lightworks/docs/source/emulator/simulator.rst

 Simulator
 =========

-The :doc:`../sdk_reference/tasks/simulator` object is used to find the probability amplitudes of different states for a given input state.
+The :class:`Simulator <lightworks.Simulator>` object is used to find the probability amplitudes of different states for a given input state.
 This means the expected output from a given input can be calculated precisely.
 It can be useful to do this as it enables a better understanding of the exact quantum state evolution, and also is much quicker/more accurate than sampling many times to find the output distribution.

 Setup
 -----